c-m-s/RepData_PeerAssessment1/PA1_template.md

 max_avg_steps_interval <- activity.by.interval.avg[activity.by.interval.avg$total ==                                                                            max(activity.by.interval.avg$total),1]

 # the next three lines of code take the time interval corresponding to the max average steps
-# and reformats the interval into a hour:minutes time value on the 24-hour clock
+# and reformats the interval into a hour:minute time value on the 24-hour clock

 # change from a dply tbl_df to an integer so str_length can coerce to a character vector
 max_avg_steps_interval <- max_avg_steps_interval[[1]]